Special Needs – Resources

 Military OneSource special needs consultants

 Military OneSource provides you the resources you need in the form of special needs consultants.
-A specially trained consultant can assess your family's needs and answer your questions about education, finances, support groups and more.
-They can set you up with other resources, including:
+A consultant can assess your family's needs and answer your questions about education, finances, support groups and more.
+They can help you find and access:

 - A needs assessment and local resources and services.